-Students undertaking clinical placements in the Medicine, Dentistry, Oral Health, Nursing and certain postgraduate Psychology programs are required to obtain clearance in the following areas:
+Students undertaking clinical placements in the Medicine, Dentistry, Oral Health, Nursing, Counselling and Psychotherapy and certain postgraduate Psychology programs are required to obtain clearance in the following areas:

 In response to concerns raised in the community the Children's Protection Act (SA) and similar Acts across Australia have been revised and strengthened.
 Legislation requires organisations that provide services to children or vulnerable adults to establish policies and procedures which ensure a safe environment.

 All commencing students in Medicine, Dentistry, Oral Health and Nursing will be required to demonstrate a satisfactory criminal history clearance.

 All students who, as part of their program, undertake activities such as internships or research projects involving children or adults who are ill, elderly or vulnerable, must demonstrate that they have an Australian criminal history clearance which will be current for the duration of that activity.
 Information on specific requirements for individual clinical placements will be provided by the placement coordinator.

 A criminal history clearance is an assessment of an individual's criminal history and is part of the legislated (Child Protection Act and Aged Care Act) risk management requirements of organisations where children or vulnerable adults may be present.
 Students must ensure the criminal history clearance will be valid within 3 years for the duration of the placement (for example, the three years should not finish during the placement).

 If the Screening Unit does not identify any risk requiring assessment, the turnaround time for your clearance should be approximately 20 business days, so please apply as early as possible so your placement is not delayed or cancelled.

 It is your responsibility to acquire your Criminal History Clearance and take it with you to all clinical placements.
 You should obtain your clearance certificate as soon as possible upon commencing the first year of your program.
 If you do not have a clearance certificate you will not be allowed to attend the placement.